 Anthony Buczek has 15 years of experience in transportation engineering, including municipal, state, and private-sector work, and currently works on corridor projects and multimodal transportation planning and design issues for Metro in Portland, Oregon.
 He previously was the City Traffic Engineer for Asheville, North Carolina, working to implement a variety of complete streets projects, including road diets, roundabouts, one-way to two-way street conversion, safe pedestrian crossings, and traffic calming.
 He holds Bachelors and Masters Degrees in transportation engineering from the University of Illinois, and is a registered professional engineer and professional traffic operations engineer.

 Kelly Clifton is a Professor of Civil and Environmental Engineering at Portland State University specializing in transportation policy, the integration of land use and transportation planning, travel behavior, transportation surveys and transportation planning models.
-She is working on a project to link consumer spending to transportation choices and developing a model to predict pedestrian demand.
-She is the Chair of the World Society on Transport and Land Use Research, a Fellow of the Institute for Sustainable Solutions, and Director of the Oregon [Transportation] Modeling Collaborative, and served as inaugural Chair of the World Society on Transport and Land Use Research.
-She has a Ph.D. in Community and Regional Planning from the University of Texas, a MS in Planning from the University of Arizona, and a BS in Mechanical Engineering from West Virginia University.
+Her current research includes: development of pedestrian demand models, evaluating multimodal impacts of new development, and links between urban built environment, residential choices, and travel behavior.
+She is a Fellow of the Institute for Sustainable Solutions and Director of the Oregon [Transportation] Modeling Collaborative, and served as inaugural Chair of the World Society on Transport and Land Use Research.
+She has a Ph.D. in Community and Regional Planning from the University of Texas, an MS in Planning from the University of Arizona, and a BS in Mechanical Engineering from West Virginia University.

 Jennifer Dill researches and teaches about transportation decision-making processes and how those can inform policy and planning.
 Her projects focus on travel behavior, bicycling, transit-oriented developments, and active living policies.
 She is one of three Portland State University researchers who conceived of and obtained initial funding for the Urban Sustainability Accelerator program in the Center for Urban Studies.
 Dr. Dill values the community partnerships that she has forged through her research projects and believes that the Toulan School adds value to projects by providing objective, third-party evaluation of innovative. local planning initiatives.
 View her website: http://web.pdx.edu/~jdill/.